rjarea51/StratuxHud/readme.md

             center_y - text_half_height"

 ### Software changes on raspberry
-you my need diffrent values these are rough just to get it going /boot/config.txt
+you my need diffrent values these are just rough to get you going /boot/config.txt

 disable_overscan=1